 Dearest Rachel –

 There were several things in our lives that we both had knowledge and enjoyment of, but never quite shared as we could have.
-One, of course, was the nation of Japan, which we both visited and fell in love with before we became a couple – you as a teenager with your parents, and me as part of a university class on Asian business – but never got a chance to go there as a couple or as a family.
+One, of course, was the nation of Japan (and its attendant culture), which we both visited and fell in love with before we became a couple – you as a teenager with your parents, and me as part of a university class on Asian business – but never got a chance to go there as a couple or as a family.
 It was a place I had considered arranging for us to go to once the pandemic lifted, but well…

 Another mutual experience we had that we didn’t exactly share, was an encounter with the comedian Gallagher.
 As part of the radio program I worked on my sophomore year with my sempais James and Dave, I made an effort to gather a fairly broad collection of comedy albums, and his was in amongst the mix.
 It was his delivery and which I encountered for the first time the ice cream koan: “if our knees bent the other way, what would a chair look like?”
 He gleefully asserted that most people in the audience never thought up the weird things he did because “you haven’t been smoking the things I’ve been smoking.”
 Yeah, clearly he hadn’t found the schtick he ultimately became associated with on this recording from 1983-4 (I know it was about then, because he was making jokes about preparing for the Los Angeles Olympics, where the athletes were training for the climate conditions by “running through a forest fire sucking on a muffler”) – which was all well and good, as you can’t really do prop comedy (especially the infamous melon smashing Sledge-O-Matic) on an audio recording.